Time to reflect

 Call me now on 01425 472354 or email me at firstname.lastname@example.org

-Although I am based in Hampshire, England, I work by phone and Skype with individuals throughout the UK and Europe
+Although I am based in Hampshire, England, I work by Zoom, Skype and phone with individuals throughout the UK and Europe